In 2016, Publicity-Shy Infiniti Outsold Tesla 3:1

 If Infiniti grew 7% on top of 281,972, it would be at 301,710.

-So basically, Tesla growing at 50% and Infiniti at 7% results in Tesla pacing ahead of Infiniti some time in calendar year 2020.
+So basically, Tesla growing at 50% and Infiniti at 7% results in Tesla pacing ahead of Infiniti some time in calendar-year 2020.
 These are big assumptions - for both companies - and these growth rates are unlikely to continue for another four years exactly the way they did in 2016 and 2015.
-Either company - Tesla and Infiniti - can outperform or underperform, these projected growth rates.
+Either company - Tesla and Infiniti - can outperform or underperform these projected growth rates.

-Of course, these growth rates say nothing about profitability or balance sheet - let alone risk-adjusted returns.
-Inifiniti is part of Nissan and does not carry any net debt, and Nissan as a whole is eminently profitable.
+Of course, these growth rates say nothing about profitability or balance sheet, let alone risk-adjusted returns.
+Infiniti is part of Nissan and does not carry any net debt, and Nissan as a whole is eminently profitable.
 Tesla has never put in a profitable year and carries billions of dollars in debt.

 Speaking of 2020, that's when we expect Infiniti to make available its first all-electric car.
-Infiniti's corporate parent Nissan has multiple electric cars in the market -- including the Leaf - and development of the first all-electric Infiniti has finally started.
+Infiniti's corporate parent Nissan has multiple electric cars in the market - including the LEAF - and development of the first all-electric Infiniti has finally started.
 I expect to see it in concept car form as early as 2018.

 Valuation of Tesla: Do the comparisons